-Big Data can be described as data which is extremely large for conventional databases to process it.
-The parameters to gauge data as big data would be its size, speed and the range.
+Big data can be described as data which is extremely large for conventional databases to process it.
+The parameters to gauge data as big data would be its size, speed, and range.
 Big data can be comprised of both structured and unstructured data.

 As the name suggests structured data would be the relatively simple data perhaps in numbers and characters that can be classified, recorded and read easily by a machine and hence can be stored by databases without difficulty.
 However, this kind of data, as most data analysts would agree, is only about 20 percent of the data that’s out there.

 While unstructured data is the data that is extremely large, incomprehensible and cannot be stored in conventional databases.
 It’s basically data, heavy in text and human generated.
 Text from social media, Facebook posts, tweets essentially are sources of unstructured data.
 It cannot be easily recorded and classified in database systems.